jieli-lxy/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 # OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML
-Stable and self-use OpenCore EFI files for Lenovo Yoga C740-14IML.
+Stable and self-use OpenCore EFI files for Lenovo Yoga C740-14IML.both 10.15.6 perfect

 ## About macOS Monterey 12
 The [main](https://github.com/ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/tree/main) branch of this repository has added the support for macOS Monterey 12.
 Since this version is still new, there could be some problems waiting for resolving for the EFI files.
 Feel free to download the preview version of my EFI files from the [Releases](https://github.com/ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/releases) page, test them, and create issues.